-"My Poet My Artist My Jonghyun I miss you," tweeted w today.
-In fact, there are so many newly posted photos and video clips of the young man on Twitter that, aside from the occasional mournful missive like this one, you'd be forgiven for not knowing that he's gone.
+"My Poet My Artist My Jonghyun I miss you," tweeted w on March 28, 2018.
+In fact, there were so many newly posted photos and video clips of the young man on Twitter that, aside from the occasional mournful missive like that one, you'd be forgiven for not knowing that he's gone.

 The account Jonghyun On This Day is also doing its part to keep his memory alive.

 But Jonghyun's death—authorities found charred coal briquettes in a frying pan on the stove, which produced carbon monoxide—obviously rattled the music world at large on multiple levels.
-In addition to the personal loss felt alike by loved ones and fans who felt they knew him, mental health is not an issue that tends to get much media attention in South Korea—or in Asia overall.
+In addition to the personal loss felt alike by loved ones and fans who felt they knew him, mental health is not an issue that has historically received much media attention in South Korea—or in Asia overall.

 "To the South Korean government: Let #Jonghyun be the light in death that he was in life," tweeted Xavier on Dec.
 18. "Recognize that suicide is an epidemic in South Korea and takes strides to ending the negative stigmas around mental health and to combat this issue.
 Don't let Jonghyun be another statistic."

 A fan started a Change.org petition demanding that entertainment companies set up mental health support systems for their artists.
-More than 430,000 people have signed.
+More than 434,000 people signed it.

 After some discussion, his family agreed to make public the suicide note the singer and songwriter, who made his solo debut in 2015 with the well-received album Base, left behind.
 His friend and Dear Cloud singer Jang Hee-yeon, known as Nine9, posted it on her Instagram.
 She said she'd obtained the note two weeks before Jonghyun's death and was asked to publish it if he "disappeared from the world."